Our design solutions to this grand old beauty serve the needs of the family who now live here including sustainable heating

-The project consists of 2 separate components: the addition of a partially-subterranean pavilion extension, which will house a swimming pool and wellness centre.
-The second element is the development of a new garage and an annex for the family’s grandparents to live in, in replacement of some old stables.
+The project consists of three separate components, the addition of two extensions: a partially-subterranean pavilion extension, which will house a swimming pool and wellness centre, and an extension that will wrap around the rear of the house.
+The second element is the development of a new garage and an annexe for the family’s grandparents to live in, replacing some old stables.

 The property currently features several poorly-conceived extensions, which have been added over time and are to be removed on this complete overhaul.

-There are many features unique to the property and we have embraced them; allowing the design to become a synergy of old and new to the best of architectural standards.
+There are many features unique to the property and we have embraced them; allowing the design to meld old and new to the best of architectural standards.

 517 square metres

 On Site - September 2020

 Situated within an area of Green Belt, it is important for the design to enhance the house’s visual appeal and blend with the leafy setting.

 Keen to take a modern approach in terms of architectural style, the owners’ priority is to create a new home that will complement the generous proportions of the original dwelling.
 The project also seeks to establish a bright, light-filled interior.